 Introduction price in 2009: USD 629.-

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FTM-350.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FTM-350.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FTM-350 might be around:
+Based on historic data, today's second-hand price of the Yaesu FTM-350 is around: